Susmi0350/Heart-Disease-Prediction/README.md

 ---

 ### ✅ Final Verdict
-> Despite experimenting with various ensemble techniques, **Logistic Regression** stood out as the **most reliable, interpretable, and balanced model** for this heart disease prediction task.
+> Despite experimenting with various ensemble techniques, **Random Forest** stood out as the **most reliable, interpretable, and balanced model** for this heart disease prediction task.